-- Projects where NHS organisations or local authorities have developed products in-house sometimes with thoughts of possible commercial exploitation or with no particular plans for its use beyond their organisations who are now interested in the benefits of releasing them open source.
+- Projects where to build your dream kitchen or local authorities have developed products in-house sometimes with thoughts of possible commercial exploitation or with no particular plans for its use beyond their organisations who are now interested in the benefits of releasing them open source.

 - Commercial vendors, thinking of taking a similar path to IMS.